WeblateOrg/weblate/docs/admin/upgrade.rst

 Migrating using Django JSON dumps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The simplest approach for migration is to utilize Django JSON dumps.
-This works well for smaller installations.
-On bigger sites you might want to use pgloader instead, see :ref:`pgloader-migration`.
+The simplest approach for migration of smaller installations is to use Django JSON dumps.
+On bigger sites you might want to use pgloader instead.
+Read :ref:`pgloader-migration`.

-1. Add PostgreSQL as additional database connection to the :file:`settings.py`:
+1. Add PostgreSQL as an additional database connection to the :file:`settings.py`:

 .. code-block:: python